joinpursuit/Pursuit-Core-iOS-New-York-Times-Bestsellers/README.md

 - Create a empty repository on one group member's account.
 Do not fork this repo; You won't need any of the assets in here.
 - Clone down your repository to each member's machine.
 - Use branches to work on different features of the application at different times.
 Make sure to check out from the current `master` branch (`git pull master` before `git checkout -b my-new-branch`)
 - Push changes and make pull requests when your feature is complete.
-Be sure to tag someone in your pull request so they can review.
+Be sure to tag someone in your pull request so they can review and merge.

 # Overview